AreaLayer/FireBolt/doc/run.md

 **8. Monitor and Debug:**
 You can monitor your app's output and debug it using the developer tools provided by your chosen framework or by using browser developer tools if your app runs in a WebView.

-Remember that the steps might vary depending on the specific framework you're using and any additional requirements of your app.

-Keep in mind that running JavaScript apps on Android involves several components working together, so issues can arise at different stages.
-Be prepared to troubleshoot and refer to the documentation for the framework you're using for more specific guidance.

 ## Run App (Dev Mode) for iOS

 Running Fiirebolt on iOS.
 Here's a step-by-step guide: